Learning Models over Relational Data using Sparse Tensors and Functional Dependencies: Related work

-The third class of systems features a tight integration: There is one unified execution strategy for both the feature extraction query and the subsequent learning task, with subcomponents of the latter possibly pushed past the joins in the former.
-Prime examples are Morpheus~\cite{KuNaPa15}, Hamlet~\cite{Kumar:SIGMOD:16}, and our prior system F~\cite{SOC:SIGMOD:16} that support generalized linear models, Na\"ive Bayes classification, and respectively linear regression models with continuous features over feature extraction queries.
+The third class of systems features a tight integration and are structure-aware: There is one execution strategy for both the feature extraction query and the subsequent learning task, with components of the latter possibly pushed past the joins in the former.
+Prime examples are Morpheus~\cite{KuNaPa15}, Hamlet~\cite{Kumar:SIGMOD:16}, and our prior system F~\cite{SOC:SIGMOD:16} that support generalized linear models, Na\"ive Bayes classification, and respectively linear regression models with continuous features.
 This class also contains the recent efforts on in-database linear algebra~\cite{Kumar:PVLDB:2017} and on scaling linear algebra using existing distributed database systems~\cite{LAoverDBMS:SIGREC:2018} and the declarative language BUDS~\cite{BUDS:SIGMOD:2017}, whose compiler can perform deep optimizations of the user's program.
 Our approach AC/DC generalizes F to non-linear models, categorical features, and model reparameterization under functional dependencies.
 A key aspect that sets apart AC/DC and its predecessor F from prior work is that they employ execution strategies for the mixed workload of queries and learning with complexity that may be asymptotically lower than that of query materialization alone.
 In particular, all machine learning approaches that require as input the materialization of the result of the feature extraction query are asymptotically suboptimal.
 This complexity gap translates into a performance gap, cf.\@ Section~\ref{sec:experiments}.

-Figure~\ref{fig:high-level-diagram-intro} sums up the difference between the first two classes, denoted as out-of-database learning, and the third class, denoted as in-database learning.
-The inspiration for our work on in-database factorized learning lies with factorized computation of aggregates over joins~\cite{BKOZ13,faq}, which avoids the materialization of joins, and with the LogicBlox system~\cite{Ron2013,LB15}, which has a unified system architecture and declarative programming language for hybrid database and optimization workloads.
+Figure~\ref{fig:high-level-diagram-intro} sums up the difference between the first two classes that fall under structure-agnostic learning and the third class that broadly represents structure-aware learning.
+The inspiration for our work lies with factorized computation of aggregates over joins~\cite{BKOZ13,faq}, which avoids the materialization of joins, and with the LogicBlox system~\cite{Ron2013,LB15}, which has a unified system architecture and declarative programming language for hybrid database and optimization workloads.